Close Banner

 Timeline for Planning a Ski Trip - Epic Pass

 Start shopping for flights to get a sense of airports you can fly directly into and which airlines fly there.
-Apply for a credit card with one of those airlines closer to a year in advance to get bonus miles, start earning more miles and maybe take advantage of perks like free checked bags for your party, or even free companion fares to save money.
+Apply for a credit card with one of those airlines closer to a year in advance to get bonus miles, start earning more miles and maybe take advantage of perks like free checked bags for your party, or even companion fares to save money.
 Maybe you can earn free flights by the time you are ready to book!
 Then, keep your eye out for sales and low price alerts.
 Sign up for email alerts for certain dates and cities so you can get the best deals.

 Timeline for Planning a Ski Trip - Research in Advance